 Successful completion of the International Residency Training Programme in Paediatrics leads to:

-To apply for the Joint Residency Training Programme:
+To apply for the International Residency Training Programme in Paediatrics:

 Following acceptance onto the Programme, you must: